 Tuesday was a phenomenal day.
 I met with a director of a recent Arnold movie and had an incredible 45 minute chat about the industry, how it works and more.
 He also asked me to pitch my movie to him!
 I was SO UNPREPARED!

 I knew this would happen but even so I wasn't ready for it.
 I was still writing the script and thought I would write the pitch afterwards.
 I think I should have taken my own advice and written the pitch before the movie!

-Version 3 of the Romantic Comedy is completed.
-I got some early feedback from my friend Jamie and I worked through that on Wednesday to get the script to the next level.
-I added in a new scene on Thursday morning and send it out again for the next round of feedback.
+Version 3 of the romantic comedy is complete.
+I got some early feedback from my friend Jamie, and I worked through that on Wednesday to get the script to the next level.
+I added in a new scene on Thursday morning and sent it out again for the next round of feedback.
 I have got one email back and I am going to use that to start next week off and develop the script further.
 I am feeling very happy that I have a script that I can now enhance.

 I ate a breakfast burrito at a diner called Swingers in Santa Monica.

 I found the most incredible morning writing perch at Shutters Hotel in Santa Monica.
 They have a quiet deck that looks out over the beach and I can sit there in the morning with a coffee and it is only me and 1 other person!

 I sat on the beach and read the Raindance Writers' Lab book.
 Write and Sell the Hot Script.
 This was the booked that inspired my "explain your movie in 25 words or less experiment."
 More on that shortly!
 The more I learn about the movie industry and writing screen plays the more I see similarities with all the other industries I have worked in!

 The BIG pitch - 25 words or less

 One of the reccomendations from the Raindance book was to write a 25 word or less pitch for the movie.
 This proved to be quite a tough task to get it down to just 25 words!
 You can find the 4 versions I created here